 Another Good Gaming Case Option:

-I currently use the Storm Enforcer in my build.
-If you're willing to stretch around $30 it gives you a few more up-to-date features and has a great new look.
+I currently use the Fractal Design R5 in my personal build.
+If you're willing to stretch around $50 it gives you a few more up-to-date features and has a great new look.

 Other Hardware and Parts